senx/warp10-spark-examples/README.md

 ```

-# Converting a DataFrame of observations to a Geo Time Series
+## Converting a DataFrame of observations to a Geo Time Series

-Data may reside elsewhere than in Warp 10, for example in [Parquet](http://parquet.apache.org/), [ORC](https://cwiki.apache.org/confluence/display/Hive/LanguageManual+ORC) or even simple CSV files.
+Data may reside elsewhere than in Warp 10, for example in [Parquet](http://parquet.apache.org/), [ORC](https://cwiki.apache.org/confluence/display/Hive/LanguageManual+ORC), or even simple CSV files.
 Yet it may be necessary to process the time series stored in those files using the Warp 10 Analytics Engine, it is therefore important to be able to convert observations from a Spark DataFrame into Geo Time Series.

 Example `04.py` shows how this can be done.
 The data is in the CSV file `04.csv`.
 Each line contains a name of series, a timestamp and a value.
-The data will be loaded in a single DataFrame whose records are obvervations of different times series.
+The data will be loaded in a single DataFrame whose records are observations of different times series.

 The next step is to group those records by series.
-Grouping of Spark DataFrame is possible but its sole purpose it to apply an aggregation function to the grouped data.
+Grouping of Spark DataFrame is possible but its sole purpose is to apply an aggregation function to the grouped data.
 The type of processing we want to do on the grouped data is not *per se* an aggregation function so we will use the grouping capabilities of the `RDD` API and then convert the grouped `RDD` back into a DataFrame for processing it via WarpScript.

 In order to group an `RDD` it must contain pairs of elements so grouping can be done on the key.
 This is achieved by applying a lambda to the `RDD` underlying the DataFrame.
 Note that this will spawn an external Python interpreter and is therefore a costly operation.
-Unfortunately there is no alternative in PySpark.
+Unfortunately, there is no alternative in PySpark.

-After the call to `groupByKey` and the conversion back to a DataFrame, the records will contain the grouping key and a list containing an iterable on the grouped elements, a partition index and the length of the iterable.
+After the call to `groupByKey` and the conversion back to a DataFrame, the records will contain the grouping key and a list containing an iterable on the grouped elements, a partition index, and the length of the iterable.
 The iterable can be iterated over using [`FOREACH`](https://warp10.io/doc/FOREACH) in WarpScript.
 The benefit of this approach is that you can iterate on content which does not fit in memory, Spark will do the magic of reading the data from disk if the size requires so.

 The processing of the iterable done in `04.mc2` will populate a GTS encoder and emit a wrapped version of it.